 1996-97 SP Basketball is led by several standout insert sets.
 It’s also bolstered by several top rookie cards, including Kobe Bryant, Steve Nash and Allen Iverson.

-1996-97 Topps Chrome Basketball features one of the best rookie card lineups for a modern basketball card set with Kobe Bryant and Steve Nash leading the way.
+1996-97 Topps Chrome Basketball features one of the best rookie card lineups for a modern basketball card set with Kobe Bryant leading the way.
 High-grade copies and Refractors are highly desired.

-Led by Kobe Bryant and Steve Nash, 1996-97 Topps Finest Basketball features a stellar rookie crop.
+Led by Kobe Bryant, 1996-97 Topps Finest Basketball features a stellar rookie crop.
 The multi-tiered checklist makes building a complete set a challenge.

 Led by Essential Credentials parallels, Jambalaya inserts and rookie cards for Tim Duncan, 1997-98 Skybox E-X2001 Basketball is a product that is worth revisiting.